 CAUTION: Federal (U.S.A.) law restricts this drug to use by or on the order of a licensed veterinarian.

 Dogs: WARNING: DO NOT ADMINISTER THIS PRODUCT ORALLY.
-For the first 30 minutes after application ensure that dogs cannot lick the product from application sites on themselves or other treated animals.
-Children should not come in contact with the application sites for two (2) hours after application.
-(See Contraindications, Warnings, Human Warnings, and Adverse Reactions for more information.)
-CONTRAINDICATIONS: Do not use this product on cats.
+For the first 30 minutes after application, ensure that dogs cannot lick the product from application sites on themselves or other treated animals.
+(See Contraindications and Adverse Reactions for more information.)